saidbakr/pirple-homework1/readme.md

  ```
  {
-     'msg': 'Welcome to our api'
+     'msg': 'Welcome to our api',
+     'method': 'GET'
  }
  ```